 Banks and financial firms are doing it.
 Auto manufacturers are doing it.
 So why shouldn’t people?
 Since the 2016 Brexit vote, dozens of the world’s largest corporations have announced plans to relocate outside the United Kingdom.
 Why?
 So they could continue doing business in the European Union, the world’s largest and most frictionless trading bloc.

-With B-Day looming next March and no clarity about what it will bring, we’re offering up the five best destinations for those citizens of the UK who might be looking for a little certainty, at least until the storm blows over.
+With B-Day looming on Halloween and no clarity about what it will bring, we’re offering up the five best destinations for those citizens of the UK who might be looking for a little certainty, at least until the storm blows over.
 Because never in the annals of history has there been a moment more uncertain than Brexit.
 Or one that promises to be as uniquely unpleasant should the UK leave the EU with no deal at all.

-Creating our other “best-countries” and “best-cities” for expats lists have been relatively straightforward exercises – we decided on a methodology and benchmarks and started researching.
+Creating our other “best-countries” and “best-cities” for expats lists has been relatively straightforward exercises – we decided on a methodology and benchmarks and started researching.
 Making sense of the post-Brexit landscape in Europe is a lot trickier.